Slip and Fall Accident Facts and Figures

 - Fractures – According to the CDC, one-third of elderly adults over 65 suffered a fracture after falling in the bathroom.
 The NFSI also indicates that falls cause 87 percent of all fractures among those 65 and older.

-- Death – Falls are the leading cause of injury death for adults ages 65 and older.
+- Death – Slip and Trip and Falling are the number one leading cause of injury leading to death for adults ages 65 and older.
 (CDC)

 - Traumatic brain injury – 46 percent of fall fatalities in 2000 resulted from traumatic brain injury, according to the CDC.